What Is the NCLEX? What You Need to Know About This Key Nursing Exam

 You’ve always enjoyed caring for people and making a difference in others’ lives.
 Your friends and family can attest that you’re a quick thinker while being simultaneously empathetic, so they weren’t surprised when you mentioned your interest in pursuing a nursing career.

 You probably already know that there’s a fair amount of schooling and clinical experience standing between you and your potential future career as a nurse.
-But what you may not know is earning your diploma isn’t actually the final step.
-There is one more item to check off your list before landing your dream nursing job.
+But what you may not know is that graduation isn’t actually the final step.
+There is one more item to check off your list before landing your dream nursing job—obtaining a license to practice nursing in your state.

-So what is the NCLEX?
+But what exactly is the NCLEX?
 Simply put, it is a licensure test used to prove a would-be nurse’s competence.
 But that’s just scratching the surface.
 Keep reading as we tackle some of the biggest questions students have regarding this important exam.

 What is the NCLEX?